jcoopa/MPM-Pacific-Linear-model-w-Google-API/README.md

 # MPM-Pacific-Linear-model-w-Google-API

+## The data that was used for this project was confidential and is not included in this repo.

 MPM - Man Power Model, the name given to this report Pacific - the name of one of six regions within the united states.
 Project Manager - John Cooper